Nanny Contract with Free Template

 Basics

-Include the start date of employment, work address, family’s contact information, number of children who will be under the nanny’s care as well as the nanny’s legal name, address, and contact information.
+Include the start date of employment, work address, family’s contact information, number of children under the nanny’s care, and the nanny’s legal name, address, and contact information.

 Schedule

-Specify the nanny’s schedule including when their shifts start and end, days they are expected to work, and any expectations outside of their normal hours such as working an overnight or weekend if the parents are out of town or babysitting on date night.
+Specify the nanny’s schedule, including when their shifts start and end, days they are expected to work, and any expectations outside of their regular hours, such as working an overnight or weekend if the parents are out of town or babysitting on date night.
 You may want to include their standard number of daily and weekly hours.

 Wages